adamhammes/incoming/README.md

 $ touch config.toml
 ```

-And edit it to include your OGame credentials.
+... and edit it to include your OGame credentials.
 For example,

 ```toml